If it feels easy, you are probably not improving. If you are doing something different it should feel different. Improvement comes with some rules.

 Rule 3.
 Improvement is a slow process of doing little things extremely well.

-Rule 3-A. Skipping valuable lessons in the developmental process is a recipe for long term disaster.
-Being able to recognize the small things to work on is important to survival in any competitive environment.
+Rule 3A: Skipping valuable lessons in the developmental process is a recipe for long term disaster.
+Being able to recognize the correct little things to work on is important to survival in any competitive environment.

-Rule 4-A. The shotgun or quick fix methodology that most golf instructors follow is not a model to immolate or follow.
-Working with someone that has no basis of a plan that doesn’t have your short- and long-term goals in mind, it probably is not right for you.
+Rule 4A: The shotgun or quick fix methodology that most golf instructors follow is not a model to emulate or follow.
+If you’re working with someone that has no basis of a plan that doesn’t have your short- and long-term goals in mind, it probably is not right for you.

 Enjoy Your Journey!